SpikeElliot/SpikeElliot/README.md

 ### Overview

-A standalone Python application, this software implements open-source pre-trained Machine Learning models and audio libraries to provide a gamified environment for electric guitarists to learn to play new songs.
+A standalone gamified guitar practice application for Windows: built in Python and incorporating pre-trained machine learning models for MSS and AMT, a GUI framework, and libraries for audio streaming and data processing.

 ### Features

-- The user can select a local audio file to add to their library, initiating guitar separation through use of the [6-stem HT Demucs MSS model](https://github.com/adefossez/demucs), followed by pitch detection of the song's separated guitar track using [Spotify's Basic Pitch library](https://github.com/spotify/basic-pitch).
+- Select any local audio file to perform, initiating guitar separation through use of the [6-stem HT Demucs MSS model](https://github.com/adefossez/demucs), followed by pitch and onset detection of the song's separated guitar track using [Spotify's Basic Pitch library](https://github.com/spotify/basic-pitch).

-- A scoring algorithm compares the user input and guitar tracks' predicted note event information during playback to determine a performance score and note accuracy rate that is updated and displayed in real-time.
+- A scoring algorithm compares the user input and guitar tracks' predicted note events during playback to display a real-time note accuracy rate, performance score, and swing display (indicating rushing or dragging).

-- A practical and responsive GUI with aesthetic CSS styling was built using PyQt5, allowing the user to easily navigate between the song library, practice mode, playthrough mode, and help menu.
+- A responsive, easy-to-use GUI with aesthetic minimalist CSS styling was built with the PyQt6 framework.

-- Separating processes through QThreads and the threading module allows the application to handle sounddevice I/O audio streaming, real-time scoring in an audio recording and processing loop, and the GUI concurrently with minimal latency and no blocking/freezing.
+- Using separate processes with Python's concurrent.futures module allows the application to handle audio playback manipulation, real-time scoring in an audio recording and processing loop, and updating the GUI concurrently with no blocking or freezing.

-- The practice mode provides helpful audio playback controls such as: a guitar track volume slider, a play/pause button, a custom-made interactable waveform that provides functionality for seeking and section looping with user-set markers, etc.
+- The practice mode provides helpful playback controls such as: a guitar track volume slider, a play/pause button, a custom-made interactive waveform and playhead that allows seeking, section looping with user-set markers, and more.

 ### Technologies Used

-**Python • PyQt5 • NumPy • Pandas • Librosa • CSS**
+**Python • PyQt6 • NumPy • Pandas • Librosa • sounddevice**

 ---